Chris93Hall/tailnumbers/README.md

 Data source: ```https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download```

-Download the zip file, unzip the contents into a directory, and feed that directory path to the '''TailNumbers''' class.
+Download the zip file, unzip the contents into a directory, and feed that directory path to the ```TailNumbers``` class.